elixirschool/elixirschool/_posts/2018-03-18-phoenix-live-view.md

 This initiates a stateful connection that will cause the view to be re-rendered anytime the socket updates.
 Since the page first renders as static HTML, we can rest assured that our page will always render for our user, even if JavaScript is disabled in the browser.

-Now that we understand how the Live View is first rendered and how the live view socket connection is established, let's render some live updates.
+Now that we understand how the live view is first rendered and how the live view socket connection is established, let's render some live updates.

 ### Rendering Live Updates

-Live View is listening to updates to our socket and will re-render _only the portions of the page that need updating_.
+LiveView is listening to updates to our socket and will re-render _only the portions of the page that need updating_.
 Taking a closer look at our `render/1` function, we see that it renders the values of the keys assigned to our socket.

 Where `mount/2` assigned the values `:deploy_step`, our `render/1` function renders them like this: